valendesigns/option-tree/readme.txt

 = 2.0.15 =
 * Added support for Child Theme mode.
-* Remove load_template and revert back to include_once.
+* Improved handling of standard values when settings are written manually.
 * Add filter for CSS insertion value.
-* Fixed none saving dynamic.css regression from 2.0.13.
 * Added 'ot_before_theme_options_save' action hook.
 * Fix 'indexOf' JS error when upload is closed without uploading.
 * Add textarea std value when option type is 'textarea', 'textarea-simple', or 'css'.
+* Remove load_template and revert back to include_once.
+* Fixed dynamic.css regression from 2.0.13 that caused the file to not save.

 = 2.0.14 =
 * Removed deprecated assigning of return value in PHP.